 Learn how machine learning drives next-gen protection capabilities and cloud-based, real-time blocking of new and unknown threats:

 (Note: Our Tech support scams FAQ page has the latest info on this type of threat, including scammer tactics, fake error messages, and the latest scammer hotlines.
-You can also read our latest blog, New tech support scam launches communication or phone call app.)
+You can also read our latest blog, Teaming up in the war on tech support scams.)

 Tech support scams continue to evolve, with scammers exploring more ways to reach potential victims.
 Recently, we have observed spam campaigns distributing links that lead to tech support scam websites.